deoostfrees/Ratata/README.md

-# Ratata
+# Ratata (WIP)

-HTML, CSS, and JavaScript framework (WIP)
+HTML, CSS and JavaScript Boilerplate with HTML, CSS and JavaScript.

 ## Table of contents